pollen-robotics/reachy-2021-docs/content/advanced/services/available/index.md

 For the complete list of the ROS nodes launched by the service, check [run_everything.launch.py file](https://github.com/pollen-robotics/reachy_sdk_server/blob/master/launch/run_everything.launch.py) or [run_everything_no_head.launch.py](https://github.com/pollen-robotics/reachy_sdk_server/blob/master/launch/run_everything_no_head.launch.py).

-### mobile_base_sdk_server.service
+### reachy_mobile_base.service

-If your Reachy is equipped with a mobile base, the service `mobile_base_sdk_server.service` is also available and enabled by default.
+If your Reachy is equipped with a mobile base, the service `reachy_mobile_base.service` is also available and enabled by default.
 Having separate services for Reachy and the mobile base allows to work separately with the mobile base or Reachy when you have a Reachy Mobile.

-As `reachy_sdk_server.service`, `mobile_base_sdk_server.service` defined on [mobile_base_sdk_server repository](https://github.com/pollen-robotics/mobile_base_sdk_server/blob/main/genereate_service_file.bash) executes a bash file which itself executes the ROS command:
+As `reachy_sdk_server.service`, `reachy_mobile_base.service` defined on [mobile_base_sdk_server repository](https://github.com/pollen-robotics/mobile_base_sdk_server/blob/main/genereate_service_file.bash) executes a bash file which itself executes the ROS command:

 ```bash
 ros2 launch mobile_base_sdk_server run_mobile_base_sdk_server_and_hal.launch.py